HSH.com on the latest move by the Federal Reserve

 This leaves only private investors to buy up new MBS, and these folks care very much about making profits on their holdings.
 Add in a range of risks to the economy -- including such things as the potential for softening home prices and this may make them more wary of purchasing MBS, even at relatively high yields.
 With the Fed also no longer purchasing Treasury bonds to help keep longer-term interest rates low, the yields that strongly influence fixed mortgage rates also rose, and may also be slower to decline than they have been in recent years.

 What the Fed has to say about the future - how quickly or slowly it intends to raise rates or lower rates this year and beyond - will also determine if mortgage rates will rise or fall, and by how much.
-At the moment, and given the Fed's new long-term policy framework, the path for future changes in the federal funds rate is of course uncertain, but the current expectation is that the eleven increases in the federal funds rate so far are now less likely to be joined by others yet in the current cycle.
-As such, the coming Fed interest rate cycle should be one of declining rates over time.
+The path for future changes in the federal funds rate is always uncertain, but the current expectation is that rates will generally be on a downward path over the next few years.

 Does a change in the federal funds influence other loan rates?